 c) expenses which result from rational and economical management of public means with regard to achieving best possible results with the resources the applicant has at his/her disposal;

-d) expenses which are incurred between the date of signing the agreement and the date determined in the agreement;
+d) expenses which are incurred between January 1, 2016 and the date determined in the agreement;

 e) expenses which are scrupulously documented and possible to verify in the applicant’s financial records;

 f) expenses which conform to the national laws and regulations;

 g) expenses which refer to the services performed or goods delivered (they are not subject to settlement of advance payment).

 4. The means provided by the Fund can only be used to cover the following expenses:

 a) Honoraria, except for:

 - remuneration to which the applicant is entitled on account of all the functions performed by him/her as a natural person running a business activity (registered in the CEIDG, i.e. the Central Registration and Information on Business),